vanilophp/how-to-articles/use-product-search.md

 It supports:

-> - Filtering by name, slug, taxon, price range, and property values
+- Filtering by name, slug, taxon, price range, and property values
-> - Sorting options and pagination
+- Sorting options and pagination
-> - Custom attribute filtering
+- Custom attribute filtering

-For more details, check out the Vanilo.io [documentation](https://vanilo.io/docs/4.x/products).

 This guide walks you through setting up product listing, implementing filtering, and displaying individual product details.